brian-carroll/blog/articles/value-representations.md

 I made an assumption above.
 I assumed that the type information needs to be attached to the *runtime* value representation.
 But just because that's how it's done in the current JavaScript implementation of Elm doesn't mean it's the only way to do it!

-It's also possible for a compiler to generate several single-type implementations of polymorphic functions like `compare` or `++` or `List.map`.
+It's also possible for a compiler to generate several single-type implementations of functions like `compare` or `++` and use the appropriate one for each individual call-site.
+That could eliminate the need for functions to distinguish between types at runtime.

 There's a compiler called [MLton][mlton] that does this for the Standard ML language, a close relative of Elm, and they call it "monomorphizing".
 Evan mentions it as one of the [potential projects][projects] for people interested in contributing to Elm.

 For me personally, I felt that investigating WebAssembly was more than big enough for a hobby project, so I haven't researched this any further.
 It could be a really interesting project for someone else though!

 [projects]: https://github.com/elm/projects#explore-monomorphizing-compilers
 [mlton]: http://mlton.org/

+Note that even if monomorphizing gets rid of the need to check types at runtime, having headers for each value could still be useful.
+For example many Garbage Collectors rely on headers to understand how to traverse pointers, so if Elm had its own GC then it might need headers.
+(Elm probably won't have its own GC in WebAssembly, it'll use the browser's GC, but perhaps in some future server-side Elm.)